lucasfurno/docs_en/edge-caching/index.md

 The feature operates with a standard of 1024kb slice-range of content.
 In case you'd like to change that slice range, make sure to contact our [Sales Team](https://www.azion.com/en/contact-sales/) for a custom dimension.

-Slice is not only restricted to Azion's Edge Nodes.
+Slice is not only restricted to Edge Caching module.
 It is possible to apply the feature on L2 modules, which allows content to be cached longer, delivering on-demand content to the end-user, increasing performance and availability.

 > *By definition, Slice operates with the Edge Caching Layer.
 However, it is also possible to activate an extra layer of caching by enabling the [L2 Caching](https://www.azion.com/en/documentation/products/edge-caching/#l2-caching).*